lemlac/mulem/docs/reference.md

 List[T, N] :: impl =
     init() =
-        data: T#N = [++for _ in 0..N then default]
+        data: T#N = [++loop _ in 0..N then default]
         List[T, N](data: data)
 ```

 ### Manual Implementation

 Generics will automatically generate code based on their parameters, but you can also implement them by hand using pattern matching.
-If you only want to use the manual implementations for a generic function, you can set its body to `unset[]`.
-We've mentioned `unset[T]` before when declaring variables without set tinging them. `unset` itself is a meta function and not a keyword.
-It takes a type parameter `unset[T]` can be inferred with `_`.
+If you only want to use the manual implementations for a generic function, you can set its body to `never`.
 This creates a virtual function that can be overloaded later.
-If you use a function that is defined with `unset[]`, it will throw a compile-time error.
+If you use a function that is defined with `never`, it will throw a compile-time error.

 ```
--- Forces every type to have its own implementation increment[T] :: (c: ref mu T): void = unset[]
+-- Forces every type to have its own implementation increment[T] :: (c: ref mu T): void = never

 Counter :: struct = value: int